Following this week's sunshine, a big reminder that it's still winter

 Another strong Pacific weather system is on tap to sweep through Western Washington mid-week, with more lowland rain and additional snow in the mountains.
 Cascade pass highways will once again have tough winter weather driving circumstances.
 Be sure to carry chains and be ready to use them if required.

 The mountains can use all this fresh snow.
 The snowpack is woefully under average.
-The amount of water in the current snowpack reported Thursday by the Natural Resources Conservation Service (NRCS) showed just over 30 percent of average in the Olympics, and the Cascades ranging from about 50 to 75 percent of normal for the latter part of February.
+The amount of water in the current snowpack reported Thursday by the Natural Resources Conservation Service (NRCS) showed just over 30 percent of average in the Olympics, and the Cascades ranging from about 50-75% of normal for the latter part of February.

 This sequence of storms will help make up some ground, with perhaps a total of three feet or so of fresh snow piling up this weekend through mid-week.